ppaez/pyramid_tutorial_maintain/README.rst

 |                 |                            |          |             |          |          |          |          |             |          |
 +-----------------+----------------------------+----------+-------------+----------+----------+----------+----------+-------------+----------+

+The files listed in the ``basiclayout/`` row come from a `Pyramid` scaffold which is produced by a ``pcreate -s zodb tutorial`` or ``pcreate -s alchemy tutorial`` command.
-The following files come from the scaffold but are not modified in the tutorial:
+Some files that result from the scaffold are not modified in the tutorial:
-`CHANGES.txt, development.ini, MANIFEST.in, production.ini, README.txt, setup.cfg`.
+`CHANGES.txt, development.ini, MANIFEST.in, production.ini,
+README.txt, setup.cfg`.

 A \*.rst documentation file may list the content of one or more source files by using a `literalinclude` Sphinx directive.